 It is located 20 kilometers from the center of Rio de Janeiro.
 To get to the center you have different options such as: Uber, transfer, taxis, etc. We were advised to use Uber for all transfers due to safety reasons.

-Santos Dumont Airport is a smaller airport.
+Santos Dumont Airport This is the smaller airport.
 From here, domestic flights depart and arrive.
 It is located at the northern end of Park do Flamengo.

-You can also reach by land or sea.
-By land buses arrive at Rodoviaria Novo Rio station.
-The station is large and has all the services.
-From here to your accommodation the most recommended taxi or Uber.
-It is not recommended to go with luggage by public bus.
+You can also reach Rio by land or sea.
+By land, buses arrive at Rodoviária Novo Rio station.
+The station is large and has all kinds of services.
+From here to your accommodation it is recommended to take a taxi or Uber.
+It is not recommended to go with your luggage on the public buses.

-By sea come some cruises, I am not very keen of this mode of travel.
+By sea come some cruises, I am not very keen on this mode of travel.
 But if you leave from Argentina or Uruguay is an option to get to Brazil.

 Documentation to travel to Brazil

-Depending on your nationality you can travel to Rio with a ID, passport or visa.
+Depending on your nationality you can travel to Rio with an ID, passport, or visa.

 Travel with DNI

-With valid ID can enter for 90 days as tourists the Mercosur countries:
+With a valid ID, you can enter for 90 days as tourists from the Mercosur countries:

 - Venezuela (60-day permit)

-Travel with Passport: the countries of the European Union and other countries.
+Travel with Passport: allowed countries from the European Union and other parts of the world

 - A: Albania, Germany, Andorra, Antigua and Barbuda, Armenia and Austria